 Order has been placed by the end-customer.
 Payment status is ‘Ready for Payment

-There are 2 options for the user, pay instantly or create an invoice for a future payment.
+There are 2 options for the user, pay instantly or download an invoice for future payment.

 Backoffice